 purpose and scope

-The purpose of this Recommended Practice is to define a framework for the information lifecycle, from the proposal to the disposition of the resulting information objects.
-It will describe the stages of the information lifecycle and the objectives, high-level activities and typical deliverables of each stage.
+The purpose of this Recommended Practice is to define a framework for the information lifecycle, from the proposal to the disposition of the resulting information objects, focusing on the activities needed at each stage which will help to ensure that the data can be optimally exploited over the long term.
+It should be applicable to both existing as well as future data and should be of use to funders, researchers, archive managers and end-users by helping to reduce the effort and increase the efficacy of preservation and exploitation of data.

+The Recommendation does not cover all aspects of the lifecycle and aspects of the activities it does specify do not have to be carried out strictly sequentially, and indeed some may be revisited and improved at several of the stages.

+It will describe stages of the information lifecycle and the objectives, high-level activities and typical deliverables of each stage.
 Within each stage, this recommendation will identify concerns that must be addressed in order to ensure that the information needed to preserve and utilize information objects for the long-term is collected and/or created at the optimal time.
 It will identify standards, best practices and software tools that could be applied to address these concerns.
-This first Recommendation will focus on the preservation activities that should be undertaken at each stage.
-Subsequent Recommendations will address additional aspects that should be addressed at each stage of the Information Lifecycle Framework.
+Subsequent Recommendations will address aspects that should be addressed at each stage of the Information Lifecycle Framework in more detail.
 For example, future Recommendations or issues of this first Recommendation could address Data Management Plans, Risk Management issues, etc.

-This framework considers curation and preservation not as a separate activity to be considered at the end of an information production project, but as a set of actions that must be conducted throughout the information lifecycle.
+This framework considers curation and preservation are not separate activities to be considered at the end of an information production project, but as a set of actions that must be conducted throughout the information lifecycle.
 A number of high-level steps and associated activities will be identified that support curation and preservation at each stage of the lifecycle.
 Other concerns, such as data management plans, costing, risk management, metadata management, data formats, policies and workflow, value-adding and service architectures, are addressed at a high-level especially where they impact the curation and preservation.
 It is expected that these others concerns are identified in this recommendation but full treatment of the issues raised will require additional, more focused standards.

 While this process is originating in the space community, it is being designed in a generic way and should be applicable to any science domain and to the wider library and archival communities.